 Third-party Standards: Promotes credible third party standards for safer products

-In 2012 at least, the food bar container in many of WFM’s stores was “Cradle-to-Cradle Silver certified.”
-Additionally, WFM staff noted that the company helped found EPA’s Green Chill Partnership to reduce refrigerant gas emissions.
-Several WFM stores have been certified to Green Chill’s Silver Level and the company received a 2016 Green Chill Achievement Award.
+According to its website, Whole Foods Market mandates that all personal care products labeled organic be certified by a third party as meeting USDA Organic standards but does not certify all personal care products to organic standards.
+Additionally, Whole Foods Market staff noted in 2017 that the company helped found EPA’s Green Chill Partnership to reduce refrigerant gas emissions.
+Several Whole Foods Market stores have been certified to Green Chill’s Silver Level and the company received a 2016 Green Chill Achievement Award.

 Joint Announcement: Public commitment demonstrated through joint announcement